udecode/editor-protocol/README.md

 The Editor Protocol is an open standard for building a rich text editor.
 Editors developed in accordance with the protocol allow you to make applications readable by humans and machines.
 The protocol structure features alternatives to cover all use-cases as there is no clear definition of what the standard should be.
 The choice is yours.

+## Getting Started

+You can find out the protocol in the [docs folder](https://github.com/udecode/editor-protocol/tree/main/docs), the large specs get split into smaller specs over time.

 ## Usage

 [Plate](https://github.com/udecode/plate) is an example framework that will follow the Editor Protocol.